Lanolin poisoningWool wax poisoning; Wool alcohol poisoning; Glossylan poisoning; Golden dawn poisoning; Sparklelan poisoning

 What to Expect at the Emergency Room

-Medical-grade lanolin is relatively nonpoisonous.
-Nonmedical grade lanolin can sometimes cause a minor rash on your skin.
-Because it is similar to wax, eating large amounts of lanolin can cause a blockage in your intestines.
+Medical-grade lanolin is not very poisonous.
+Nonmedical grade lanolin sometimes causes a minor skin rash.
+Lanolin is similar to wax, so eating large amounts of it can cause a blockage in the intestines.
 Recovery is very likely.